 - Rotel: (also known as diced tomatoes with green chilis).
 These add a hint of spice to the soup.

 - Chicken Broth: Adds liquid to the soup.
 Increase the amount of broth added if you prefer a more liquid-based soup.

 - Taco Seasoning: adds flavor to the soup.
-An alternative is to use a low-sodium taco seasoning.
+Here's a recipe for some homemade mild taco seasoning.